la2050/archive/_organizations/harlem-lacrosse-los-angeles.md

     - 'https://activation.la2050.org/learn/harlem-lacrosse-los-angeles/'
   year_submitted:
     - '2018'
-  org_summary:
-    - >-
-      HL-LA empowers students who are most at risk for academic decline and dropout to rise above their challenges, and dream about tomorrow while working hard on the field and in the classroom today.
 title: Harlem Lacrosse - Los Angeles
-uri: /organizations/harlem-lacrosse-los-angeles/
 extrapolated_project_ids: []
 project_titles_from_extrapolated_project_ids: []
-project_titles:
-  - >-
-    Every Angeleno is an all star on our team.
-Help HL - LA build our home field advantage!
-project_titles_from_project_ids:
-  - >-
-    Every Angeleno is an all star on our team.
-Help HL - LA build our home field advantage!
-  - >-
-    Every Angeleno is an all star on our team.
-Help HL - LA build our home field advantage!
 original_project_titles:
   - >-
     Every Angeleno is an all star on our team.
 Help HL - LA build our home field advantage!
 original_project_ids:
   - '8102051'
-project_titles_flagged: 1
-category: learn

 ---